 However, the responses about actual winter damage suggested that the more relaxed attitude of Westerners and Southerners wasn't necessarily justified.
 When asked, homeowners in the West actually reported experiencing snow-related home damage at a higher rate (22%) than those in the Midwest (17%).
 Southerners weren't far behind (16%).

 The risk of spring flooding also seemed fairly similar across regions.
 When asked about flood damage caused by melting snow in the spring months, 17% of homeowners in Western states reported damage, compared to just 14% of Midwesterners.

 Unlike the types of damage often caused by winter ice and snow, flood damage is almost never covered by a standard HO-3 homeowners insurance policy.
 This makes it important to consider whether your local elevation poses enough of a flood risk to justify the purchase of a separate flood insurance policy.

 Homeowners who prepare for winter do so in different ways

 The actual steps that homeowners decided to take in preparation for winter were far from unanimous.
 The most popular measure — protecting pipes against freezing — was on the list for only 54% of the people who said that they were taking preventive measures.

-No other method of preparation attracted more than half of the homeowners who said that they had done something to prepare for winter.
-The most popular action after pipe protection was to clean gutters of debris, seal windows and doors against heat loss and change furnace filters.
-While the necessary amount of winterization will vary depending on where you live, each of the above practices can be useful in most cases.
+No other method of preparation attracted more than half of the homeowners who said they had done something to prepare for winter.
+The most popular action after pipe protection was to clean gutters of debris, seal windows and doors against heat loss, and change furnace filters.
+While the necessary amount of winterization varies depending on where you live, each of the above practices can be useful in most cases.